Netcracker/DRNavigator/documentation/Architecture.md

 ```

 where:
-  - `move site` is the action for switchoves.
-Both sites are working and you need to switch active site to new.
+  - `move site` is the action for switchover.
+Both sites are working, and you need to switch active site to new.
 Site in command will be `active` after apply.
   - `stop site` is the action for failover.
 This commands uses in case of `active` site is failed.
 Site in command will be `standby` after apply.
   - `return site` is the action for switching on `standby` site after failover.
 Site in command will be `standby` after apply.
 This action applied to only one site.
   - `mntc site` is the action to switch microservices of site to mode `disable`.
 Site in command will be `disable` after apply.
 This action applied to only one site.